 Appalachian Gear Company*

 Their Story: John Gage and Mike Hawkins worked for different Fortune 500 textile manufacturing companies before starting Appalachian Gear Company in Charlotte, North Carolina, and developing All-Paca–a lightweight, 100 percent alpaca fabric with no harsh chemical processing and no synthetic fibers blended in.
-The yarn is imported from Peru and products are made in Charlotte.
+The yarn was imported from Peru and products were made in Charlotte.

 Best Known For: The All-Paca Fleece Hoodie.